alexmilowski/pyox/README.md

-# Python Apache Haddop / Knox REST Client library
+# Python Apache Hadoop / Knox REST Client library

 This client library can access the variety of REST APIs provided by Haddop either directly or through [Apache Knox](https://knox.apache.org).
 The